In this page

 - UK government departments and the devolved administrations each have a contribution to make to the provision of statistical advice and information to their own and other administrations, in relation to both devolved and not devolved matters, and to the production of coherent and comparable statistics (at international, UK and other geographic levels).
 However, this concordat recognises that the priorities and objectives of each administration may not always be identical and this means that statistical requirements may differ.

 - This concordat covers:

-- any government activity involving the use of data for statistical purposes5 where 2 or more of the administrations have a direct interest as information providers or users
+- any government activity involving the use of data for statistical purposes (including data obtained from administrative, survey and other sources) where 2 or more of the administrations have a direct interest as information providers or users

 - work carried out by producers of official statistics

 - activity associated with ensuring the maintenance of consistently high professional standards across the administrations in the production, provision and use of statistical information, and

 - the development of administrative sources by public authorities and the use of these, and other sources, in official statistics.

 - It does not cover the use of administrative and other data for non-statistical purposes and does not cover the sharing of information about statistical advice that has been given to policy officials or ministers (although administrations may agree to share this information).

 - The administrations will work together to deliver an agreed suite of coherent, reliable, consistent and timely statistics about and across the UK to meet, as far as possible, the needs of the UK government, devolved administrations and other domestic users.

 - The administrations will develop by consensus an annual work plan to jointly and proactively address shared priorities and needs in order to improve the coherence of UK-wide data and statistics.
 While recognising that the policy context within administrations might not always be identical and that official statistics should reflect local as well as UK user needs, producers of official statistics across the administrations will look to develop: